 The initial public comment on the development of the draft Plan focused on the HOME and CDBG programs.
-Summary of those comments and staff's reasoned responses is in AD-25.
-Additional comments received after the draft Plan is released will be summarized here.
+Summary of those comments and staff's reasoned responses are in AD-25.
 For the comments that occurred during the consultation, the descriptions are in Process Chapter Section 10.
-Because HUD's online template for grantees, Integrated Disbursement & Information System "IDIS"

-had technical difficulties and provided data limitations in saving and responding to all the consultations, a list of consultations is also attached in the Administration Chapter.
+Because HUD's online template for grantees, Integrated Disbursement & Information System ("IDIS") had technical difficulties and provided data limitations in saving and responding to all of the consultations, a list of consultations is also attached in the Attachments Chapter.